ahgroup/DSAIDE/inst/docsfordevelopers/documentation.md

 ## Information for package development

 ### To work on package through RStudio:
-* Load .Rproj file in RStudio.
+* Load DSAIDE.Rproj in RStudio.
 Edit files as needed.
 * Optionally, use RStudio tie-in with github to sync project to github (the 'git' tab).

 ### Dependency packages for development